numpy/numpy/doc/neps/roadmap.rst

 We made a very large amount of changes (and improvements!) in NumPy 2.0.
 The release process has taken a very long time, and part of the ecosystem is still catching up.
-We may need to slow down for a while, and possible help the rest of the ecosystem with adapting to the ABI and API changes.
+We may need to slow down for a while, and possibly help the rest of the ecosystem with adapting to the ABI and API changes.

 We will need to assess the costs and benefits to NumPy itself, downstream package authors, and end users.
-Based on that assessment
+Based on that assessment, we need to come to a conclusion on whether it's realistic to do another ABI-breaking release again in the future or not.
+This will also inform the future evolution of our C API.

 Security